Hospice of the Chesapeake & Chesapeake Supportive Care

 There are a lot of studies that support the healing powers of our natural world.
 One from 2019 published in Frontiers in Psychology found that 20 minutes a day with a goal of two hours a week spent in nature can lower stress hormone levels.

 For someone who is coping with the loss of someone special, that may be a great first step.
 The next step to make the most of healing time in nature is to take part in nature-informed grief therapy.
 It is a type of counseling that incorporates what we’ve learned about the benefits of being in nature into a care plan for grief clients.
-Here are three ways nature-informed therapy can heal a grieving heart.
+Here are three ways nature-informed therapy can help heal a grieving heart.

 Nature is cyclical